 Uses for SSL

-In web business SSL/TLS is used for securing World Wide Web traffic between the website and the browser carried by HTTP to form HTTPS .
-Most common applications are electronic commerce such as online stores, and asset management, such as account records.
+In web business SSL/TLS is used for securing internet traffic between the website and the browser carried by HTTP to form HTTPS .
+Most common applications are electronic commerce such as online stores, and asset management, such as account records, legal records, PHI and other sensitive data.

 The SSL or TLS protocol allows client-server applications to communicate across a network in a way designed to prevent eavesdropping and tampering.